johnMamish/paper-reading/energy-adaptive-compression-papers.md

 ##### paper quality / novelty: 9/10
 This is a fundamental development in DSP algorithms and is well-presented

+### Fast and Efficient Compressive Sensing using Structurally Random Matrices
+#### et. al

+#### Summary
+(A 2-4 sentence summary of the paper)
+Background / Context: Sentence on the setting of the paper, broad placement in field, large societal reason for the paper.
+Motivation / Problem: The one sentence summary of the problem this is tackling and why it is important.
+Method: How they solve the problem (build a system? algorithm? study?)
+Results: Whats the speedup, the outcome, the takeaway.
+Future: This is for you to thoughtfully extend or engage the work and what it means.

+#### Strengths
+  * List strengths of the paper here
+  * In a list format

+#### Weaknesses
+  * List weaknesses of the paper here
+  * In a list format

+#### Additional comments
+(Further justify lists, if necessary, with the most critical items first)

+#### What potential directions of future work remain (if any)?

+Hot takes:
+personal interest: x/10
+paper quality / novelty: x/10

 * Design and Analysis of a Hardware-Efficient Compressed Sensing Architecture for Data Compression in Wireless Sensors

 * Compressive Sensing on a CMOS Separable-Transform Image Sensor

 * Sparse orthogonal matrices
     Cheon, Hwang, ...
 Song

 * A FURTHER LOOK INTO COMBINATORIAL ORTHOGONALITY

 * Image Compression Based on Compressive Sensing: End-to-End Comparison with JPEG

   * Adaptive Block Compressive Sensing: Toward a Real-Time and Low-Complexity Implementation

-  * Fast and Efficient Compressive Sensing using Structurally Random Matrices
+  *

   * A new wavelet based efficient image compression algorithm using compressive sensing